The-breakbar/TISS-Lightning-Registrator/DEVELOPMENT.md

 ## Group endpoint - /education/course/groupList.xhtml (POST)

 Sending this request mimics the register button for a group registration.
 The `<id>` for the first parameter has to be extracted from the id of the button from the group option which you want to register for.
 A successful (200) response will contain the confirmation page in the form of a `text/html` document.
-An unsuccessful (302 or redirect) response will contain a redirect to the error page.
+An unsuccessful (302 or redirect) response will redirect to an error page.

 The request body needs to contain the following key-value pairs: